 - Taking blood thinner drugs to treat or prevent blood clots.

 Outcome varies.
 Some people recover from the condition.
 Others develop long-term kidney disease and need dialysis and eventually a kidney transplant.

 Health problems that may result from nephrotic syndrome include:

 - Hardening of the arteries and related heart diseases

 - Chronic kidney disease

-- Fluid overload, congestive heart failure, pulmonary edema
+- Fluid overload, heart failure, fluid buildup in lungs

 - Infections, including pneumococcal pneumonia

 When to Contact a Medical Professional

 - You develop symptoms of nephrotic syndrome, including swelling in face, belly, or arms and legs, or skin sores